§ 5-57-2. Definitions.

-(2) "Alarm business" means and includes any business, both resident and non-resident, engaged in the installation, maintenance, alteration, repair, replacement, or servicing of alarm systems or which responds to or causes others to respond to those alarm systems at a protected premises within this state.
-Any "alarm business" licensed under this chapter must maintain a twenty-four (24) hour per day service structure, the terms and conditions of which or procedures for implementation are established by the licensing authority through rules and regulations.
+(2) “Alarm business” means and includes any business, both resident and nonresident, engaged in the installation, maintenance, alteration, repair, replacement, or servicing of alarm systems or that responds to, or causes others to respond to, those alarm systems at a protected premises within this state.
+Any “alarm business” licensed under this chapter must maintain a twenty-four-hour-per-day (24) service structure, the terms and conditions of which or procedures for implementation are established by the licensing authority through rules and regulations.

-(3) "Alarm system" means an assembly of equipment and devices (or a single device such as a solid state unit which plugs directly into a 110-volt AC line) designed to detect and signal an unauthorized intrusion into premises or to signal an attempted robbery at premises and with respect to that signal police or private guards are expected to respond.
-Fire alarm systems and alarm systems which monitor temperature, humidity, or any other condition not directly related to the detection of an unauthorized intrusion into premises or an attempted robbery at premises are excluded from the provisions of this chapter.
+(3) “Alarm system” means an assembly of equipment and devices (or a single device such as a solid-state unit that plugs directly into a 110-volt AC line) designed to detect and signal an unauthorized intrusion into premises or to signal an attempted robbery at premises, and with respect to that signal, police or private guards are expected to respond.
+Fire-alarm systems and alarm systems that monitor temperature, humidity, or any other condition not directly related to the detection of an unauthorized intrusion into premises or an attempted robbery at premises are excluded from the provisions of this chapter.

 (4) “Department” means the division of professional regulation within the department of labor and training.

 (5) “Director” means the director of the department of labor and training.

 (6) “Licensing authority” means the department of labor and training.